-In the 1990s several different scientists claimed that they had found dinosaur DNA in insects preserved in amber.
+In the 1990s, different scientists claimed that they had found dinosaur DNA in insects preserved in amber.
 Recently, however, scientists from the University of Manchester in the United Kingdom have concluded that this research involved contamination of the samples with modern DNA.

 After following meticulous experimental conditions and using procedures that were designed to prevent any contamination of the samples, the scientists found no convincing evidence of ancient DNA in copal, the forerunner of amber.
-Some DNA was found, but it was in the form of tiny fragments and is believed to be relatively modern.
+Some DNA was found, but it was in the form of tiny fragments from relatively modern organisms.

-The copal that exists today was created from resin that was secreted long after dinosaurs disappeared from the earth.
-Since the copal that the scientists tested contained no ancient DNA, they say that they have "doubts " that ancient DNA can be found in amber, which is millions of years older than copal.
+The copal that exists today and that was tested was created from resin that was secreted long after dinosaurs disappeared from the earth.
+Since the scientists found no ancient DNA in the copal, they say that they have "doubts " that the molecule can be found in amber, which is millions of years older than today's copal.

 Other Plant Resins

-Many other plant resins are used by humans.
+Many other plant resins are used by humans, including the following ones.

-- Turpentines are oleoresins produced by conifers.
+- Turpentine is an oleoresin produced by conifers, especially pines.
 The resin forms a soft, sticky substance that is sometimes known as pitch.
-The resin can be distilled to produce oil of turpentine.
+It can be distilled to produce oil of turpentine.

-- Balsams are oleoresins that contain benzoic acid and/ or cinnamic acid, which gives them a lovely fragrance.
+- Balsam is an oleoresin that contains benzoic acid and/ or cinnamic acid, which gives it a lovely fragrance.
 Canada balsam is produced by the balsam fir tree and is classified as a turpentine, despite its name.
-This is an example of how confusing the classification system can be!
+This is an example of how confusing the classification system can be.

 - Lacquer is a hard resin produced by the Chinese lacquer tree, also known as the varnish tree.
 A red resin secreted by the tiny lac insect is also known as lacquer, or as shellac.